The Child Development Associate (CDA) is the simplest, quickest, and most inexpensive way to further your career in

 - And more!

 CDA candidates are also provided with guidance on developing their own professional resource file, distributing parent questionnaires, the observation, and the CDA exam.

 The Benefits of Earning Your CDA

 The Child Development Associate (CDA) is a quick and inexpensive way to further your career in early childhood education and child care.
-Instead of spending two years earning an associates degree, you can speed up the process by earning your CDA in 13-15 months!
+Instead of spending two years earning an associate’s degree, you can speed up the process by earning your CDA in 14 months or less!

 The benefits of earning your CDA include: